WenqinSHAO/pvd-dev/README.md

     |-- linux-env.sh /* the major script for following automation */
     `-- preseed.cfg
 ```
-The organization of the repo can be customized according to you preference by setting variables in [linux-env.sh](./vms/linux-env.sh) that we will briefly explain below.
+The organization of the repo can be customized according to you preference by setting variables in [linux-env.sh](./vms/linux-env.sh), which we will briefly explain below.

 ## Settings
 ### Repo settings
-The placement of kernel source, patch and VM disk can all be customized.
+The placement of kernel source, patch, VM disk and etc., can all be customized.
 They are all specified in the [linux-env.sh](./vms/linux-env.sh).
+Here below their default values.
 ```bash
 # directory where this script sits
 CD="$( cd "$( dirname $0 )" && pwd )"